Couples, Marriage and Family Counseling

 Gain the skills and knowledge to make a deep impact on families and communities.

-The Emphasis in Couples, Marriage and Family Counseling provides coursework in family counseling theory and techniques with special attention to working with multi-challenged families.
-Particular consideration is given to frameworks of family counseling that are comparative, multidimensional, and culturally inclusive.
-The course sequence is designed to satisfy the academic requirements for licensure as a Marriage and Family Therapist in Virginia.
-With two additional courses, the sequence also satisfies the academic requirements for licensure as a Virginia Licensed Professional Counselor.
-Selected courses may also be taken as electives by students throughout the School of Education who wish to develop specialized knowledge and skills in family counseling.
+The CACREP-accredited M.Ed. in Clinical Mental Health Counseling - Couples, Marriage and Family Concentration provides a broad foundation in mental health counseling with special attention to working with intimate partners and families encountering multiple and diverse challenges.
+Particular consideration is given to frameworks of relationship and family counseling that are comparative, multidimensional, and culturally inclusive.
+The course sequence is designed to satisfy the academic requirements for licensure as a Marriage and Family Therapist in Virginia as well as a Virginia Licensed Professional Counselor.

-At this time in Virginia, licensure as a Professional Counselor requires a master’s degree in counseling, 60 hours of graduate course work in counseling, a 4000-hour, post-master’s clinical residency, and successful completion of the licensure examination.
-The program of studies for all of the M.Ed.degrees in Counseling at the College of William and Mary includes all the required areas of classroom and clinical instruction needed for licensure as a Professional Counselor in Virginia and most other states.
-The entire 60 hours need not be taken during the M.Ed. program.
-Students in programs requiring less than 60 hours for graduation may elect to complete the 60 hours required for Virginia licensure before or after they graduate.
+Virginia licensure as a Professional Counselor requires a master’s degree in counseling, 60 hours of graduate course work in counseling, a 3400-hour, post-master’s clinical residency, and successful completion of the licensure examination.
+The curriculum fulfills all classroom and clinical instruction requirements for licensure as a Professional Counselor in Virginia and most other states as well as certification by the National Board of Certified Counselors.